sfgabe/OITProjects/FluxCapacitor/readme.md

 ### On Raspberry Pi

 ![Pi Zero Fritzing](https://github.com/sfgabe/OITProjects/blob/master/FluxCapacitor/Images/40b634577ea5f081fd2842161f3c59b6_preview_featured.jpg)

-- Everything you need to know about [RetroPie is here](https://retropie.org.uk/).
-I don't suggest using a PiZero for the more advanced games, but for 80s NES or Atari it works fine with no lag.
 - There are lots of ways to setup buttons, I used [this one](https://github.com/LoveBootCaptain/ButtonPi) and set the script up as a service.
 - For the sleep / wake I'm using [MultiSwitch for RetroPie](https://retropie.org.uk/forum/topic/17415/multi-switch-shutdown-script)